xapian/xapian-docsprint/practical_example/indexing/updating_the_database.rst

 Reindexing the database can be done immediately using the index1.py script we used for the initial indexing; this is because we are using an external ID for each document we add to the database, taken from the `id_NUMBER` field from the original data set.
-We then pass this to the ReplaceDocument method, which takes a document ID as the key and updates as requested.
+We then pass this to the `replace_document` method, which takes a document ID as the key and updates as requested.

 Deleting documents